-Seven miles east of the city of Forest Lake, just south of Mn.
-97.
+Seven miles east of the City of Forest Lake.

-Northern pike: above average abundance, small average size but occasional larger ones caught.
+Northern Pike: above average abundance, small average size.

 Crappie: average abundance, average size with some larger ones present.